aurora-mm/TwoFamousAlgorithms/README.md

 # Installation

-To install this R package, you can utilize the `devtools` package, which facilitates the installation of packages hosted on GitHub repositories.
-First, ensure you have this package installed by executing `install.packages("devtools")`.
-Then, use the function `devtools::install_github("aurora-mm/TwoFamousAlgorithms")`.
-This command will clone the repository and install the package directly into your R environment, making it readily available for use.
+To install this R package, first install `devtools` with `install.packages("devtools")`.
+Then, run `devtools::install_github("aurora-mm/TwoFamousAlgorithms")` to install the package from GitHub.

 # Authors